China at the Olympics: 2016

 China won 26 golds and ranked 3rd at the 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Sun Yang won a gold medal in men's 200 m freestyle, becoming the only Chinese male swimmer to have won gold in 2 Olympic games.

 Gong Jinjie and Zhong Tianshi won China's first cycling gold medal in women's team sprint.

 Feng Shanshan won China's first golf medal.

 Dong Bin set a new personal best (17.58 meters) in the men's triple jump event and won a bronze medal.
 This was China's first medal from Olympic triple jump events.

-Chinese women's volleyball team won a third gold medal after 12 years.
+The Chinese women's volleyball team won a third gold medal after 12 years.

 Wu Minxia defended her Women's 3m Synchro event for the fourth time, becoming the only Chinese athlete to ever do so.
 This also makes her the most successful Chinese athlete of all time, with 5 Golds, 1 Silver, and 1 Bronze.